theogroup/ogroup.net/src/_drafts/clutch-top-creative-2028.md

       video_width:
       video_height:
   - text_markdown: >-
-      #4 - ON-DEMAND
+      **#4 ON-DEMAND**

-      Definition: Making your products or services available faster and more readily than usual - allowing customers to come and go as they wish and letting them drive brand adoption to meet their lifestyle choices.&nbsp;
+      *Definition: Making your products or services available faster and more readily than usual - allowing customers to come and go as they wish and letting them drive brand adoption to meet their lifestyle choices.&nbsp;*

-      Brand Value: Freedom&nbsp;
+      *Brand Value: Freedom&nbsp;*

       There has been a growing cultural shit away from ownership and towards